 Even better: It’s all a quick drive south of Birmingham, gateway to the Heartland.
-You can fly direct into Birmingham Airport from the US via Primera Air and be fully immersed in Shakespeare’s England within a couple hours of wheels down.
+Fly into Birmingham Airport and be fully immersed in Shakespeare’s England within a couple hours of wheels down.
 Here’s what to look out for once you arrive.

 Located in the heart of England, Stratford-upon-Avon is a pretty town you probably never would’ve heard of, save for the fact that it’s the birthplace of William Shakespeare.
 On any tour of Shakespeare’s England, this is the obvious first stop.

 Start by visiting the house where the “Sweet Swan of Avon” was born and grew up, a half-timbered home from the 1500s that’s been immaculately restored.
 This is where he was first inspired, created some of his first works, and lived with his wife at the beginning of their marriage.
 If that alone doesn’t get your creativity flowing, continue on to the famed Royal Shakespeare Theatre, home to the Royal Shakespeare Company, one of the world’s best-known theater ensembles.
 As well as taking in a show (it’ll be one of the Bard’s works, obviously), try to hop on a theater tour and take advantage of the photo op from the top of the tower.